AndrewBennet/Website/content/projects.md

 ### [Reading List](https://readinglist.app)

 An iOS app for iPhone and iPad, to track your books and reading progress.
-It's free in the [App Store](https://itunes.apple.com/us/app/reading-list-a-book-tracking-log/id1217139955?mt=8), and [open source](https://github.com/AndrewBennet/readinglist), released under the GPL-3.0 licence.
+It's available in the [App Store](https://itunes.apple.com/us/app/reading-list-a-book-tracking-log/id1217139955?mt=8).

 ### [Sticks](../sticks)